fsantanna/pingus/ceu/README.md

 * The actual objects in the hierarchy are often dynamically allocated, specially for entities held in class containers.
 -->

+Abstractions in Céu can react directly to the environment, not depending on hierarchies spread across multiple files.

 </div>

 <!--* TODO: efficiency?-->